ghivert/bright/README.md

 to the Bright object.
 And of course, derived data can be computed from pre-computed derived data!

+All bright functions are thought to work with `#(Bright(data, computed), Effect(msg))` data, to work nicely with Lustre while staying type-safe. `bright.start` launch the update cycle, and then, you can chain as much computations as you want!

 ```gleam
 pub type Msg {
   Increment